GENI-NSF/geni-tools/README-omni.txt

                         time as possible, instead of failing if the requested time is not possible.
 Default is False.
     -t RSPEC-TYPE RSPEC-VERSION, --rspectype=RSPEC-TYPE RSPEC-VERSION
-                        RSpec type and version to return, default 'GENI 3' -V API_VERSION, --api-version=API_VERSION
+                        RSpec type and version to return, default: '['GENI', '3']'
+    -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2) --useSliceAggregates
+                        Specify version of AM API to use (default v2) --useSliceAggregates
-                        Perform slice action at all aggregates the given slice is known to use according to clearinghouse records.
+                        Perform the slice action at all aggregates the given slice is known to use according to clearinghouse records.
 Default is False.
-    --useSliceMembers   Put slice members' SSH keys on reserved resources in createsliver, provision or performoperationalaction.
+    --useSliceMembers   Create accounts and install slice members' SSH keys on reserved resources in createsliver, provision or
+                        performoperationalaction.
 Default is False.
+When true,
-When true, adds these users and keys to those read from your omni_config (unless
+                        adds these users and keys to those read from your omni_config (unless --ignoreConfigUsers).
-                        --ignoreConfigUsers).
     --ignoreConfigUsers
                         Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver